2021 Applications are CLOSED!

 Nathaniel M. Tran (he/they) is a doctoral student in the Department of Health Policy at Vanderbilt University and a graduate research associate in the Vanderbilt LGBTQ Policy Lab.
 They apply mixed-methods participatory action research to better understand the context of and strategies to address health inequities among LGBTQ communities of color.
 Their work has been funded by the Fulbright Program, the Tufts Institute for Global Leadership, and QuestBridge and their research and writing have been published at The Tennessean, World Medical & Health Policy and Current Psychiatry Reports.

 The 2021 APHA Annual Meeting is in Denver, CO from October 24-28, 2020.
 Due to the COVID-19 pandemic the current plan is for a hybrid annual meeting.
 Learn about COVID-19 updates to the Annual Meeting.

 The Caucus established the Walter J. Lear Outstanding Student Research Award to recognize exceptional work by students on LGBT-related issues.
 The award consists of a stipend and free caucus membership.
 All students who submit an abstract to the Caucus for consideration for the annual meeting are eligible for this award.

 Walter J. Lear was one of the founders and a longtime chair of the Caucus.
 He founded the Caucus in 1975 and worked with APHA to inform them of our health issues and the need for research.
 Click here to read Walter's Obituary

-Lear Award Recipients
+Lear Award Recipient